kahiroka/cweutil/README.md

-# CWE Utility
+# CWE/CAPEC Utility

-This is a simple utility to search CWE items by ID or keyword.
+This is a simple utility to search CWE/CAPEC items by ID or keyword.

 # Preparation

-Download https://cwe.mitre.org/data/xml/cwec_latest.xml.zip, then extract it as cwec.xml in the same directory.
+CWE: Download https://cwe.mitre.org/data/xml/cwec_latest.xml.zip, then extract it as cwec.xml in the same directory.
+CAPEC: Download https://capec.mitre.org/data/xml/capec_latest.xml, then place it as capec.xml in the same directory.

 # Usage